Unlocking History

 An illustration of John "Snowshoe" Thompson carrying mail over the mountain passes between Carson City, Nevada, and Placerville in California.
 Illustration from 1889 "Marvels of the New West."

-John Thompson came to the Golden State like many others at the time, drawn by the glitter of gold, but he found his calling when he saw a newspaper advertisement seeking help to deliver packages over the snowbound mountain passes.
+Norwegian immigrant Snowshoe Thompson arrived in the Golden State like many others at the time, lured by the promise of gold.
+While he tried mining, he found his calling when he saw a newspaper advertisement seeking help delivering packages over the snowbound mountain passes.

-In the early years of statehood, there was no railroad, spotty telegraph lines and roads were scarce.
+In the early years of statehood, there was no railroad while telegraph lines and roads were scarce.
 Thompson used what we’d refer to today as skis, but back then, he called them snowshoes.
 Despite promises of payment on both sides of the mountains, he was not compensated for his efforts.

 One of the few survivors of an 1860 altercation with Native Americans, Thompson served when asked, despite the risks.
 Inside CDCR takes a closer look at a man who stepped up to help shape California.